-Alexander F. Gazmararian is a doctoral candidate in the Department of Politics at Princeton University.
-In the 2023-24 academic year, he will be a Prize Fellow in the Social Sciences.
-His research agenda examines the politics of economic disruption and climate change, with a focus on how the public’s preferences on these issues form, change, and affect political behavior.
+Alexander F. Gazmararian is a doctoral candidate in the Department of Politics at Princeton University, where he is also a Prize Fellow in the Social Sciences.
+He studies political economy, focusing on how people respond to economic disruption, with a substantive emphasis on climate change.

 His first book is Uncertain Futures: How to Unlock the Climate Impasse (Cambridge University Press, the Politics of Climate Change Series) with Dustin Tingley.
 This book asks, why is the world not moving fast enough to solve the climate crisis?
 Politics stand in the way, but experts hope that green investments, compensation, and retraining could unlock the impasse.
 However, these measures often lack credibility.
 Not only do communities fear these policies could be reversed, but they have seen promises broken before.
 Uncertain Futures proposes solutions to make more credible promises that build support for the energy transition.
 It examines the perspectives of workers, communities, and companies, arguing that the climate impasse is best understood by viewing the problem from the ground up.